-Port 7 was enabled and is supplying power to a Class 2 Powered Device (PD) indicated under the Classification column.
+Example of PoE Port Status in the figure below, Port 7 was enabled and is supplying power to a Class 2 Powered Device (PD) indicated under the Classification column.
 The PD device is rated at 47.8V and 65.4mA.
 The total power consumption for this PD is 3.10W with Budget 7.70W.
 To check the status of the PoE port, please click on the Reload button.

 TERMS DESCRIPTION Mode Enable/Disable/Schedule Indicates the PoE port status Status Default: Off PoE status is included Off, Powering, and Searching.
 Off - PoE is inactive.
 Powering - PoE is enabled and powering the PD.
 Searching - Searching the PD which need the power.
 Class Indicates the PD included in which PoE class.
-Consumption (W) Indicates the actual Power consumed value for PoE port Voltage (V) Indicates the actual Voltage consumed value for PoE port Current (mA) Indicates the actual Current consumed value for PoE port
+Budget(W) The Budget you manually configured while Power mode is in Force Mode.
+Step: Force Mode -> Manual -> Budget Consumption (W) Indicates the actual Power consumed value for PoE port Voltage (V) Indicates the actual Voltage consumed value for PoE port

+Current (mA) Indicates the actual Current consumed value for PoE port

-3.3.2.
-PoE CONTROL
+3.3.2 PoE CONTROL/Setting

-The PoE control includes 3 parts, System Setting, Port setting and PD status detection.
+The PoE control/setting includes 3 parts, PoE System Setting, PoE Port setting and PD status detection (depends on model).
 The following section will introduce the function.

-System Setting
+PoE System Setting